Jacob22g/M16API/README.md

 Without a valid api key it wil generate random coordiantes instead.

 - Add an api key to `appsetting.json` - `"GoogleMapsApiKey": "<YOUR_GOOGLE_MAPS_API_KEY>"`.

+**Future work that can be done:**

+- Improve error handling
+- Add logs